 We have detailed information for each jackpot that we track including a graph of the recent jackpot history, average win amount, biggest wins, average time between wins and the time since last win.
 You can keep track of your favourite casino jackpots whether they be progressive slots, roulette, blackjack, caribbean stud, video poker or other games, all in one convenient location.

-You may have seen at some casinos (Microgaming comes to mind) indicators like thermometers that are supposed to tell you which jackpot games are due for a big hit, or casinos publicising that their jackpots are "overdue".
+You may have seen some casinos that display indicators that look like thermometers that are supposed to tell you which jackpot games are due for a big hit, or casinos publicising that their jackpots are "overdue".
 The reality is that these indicators are complete and utter rubbish.
 These thermometers play on the well known gambler's fallacy that past results have a bearing on future results.
 Any time you hear someone say something like "that roulette wheel has spun 7 reds in a row, the next spin has to be black" you're hearing the gambler's fallacy in effect.
 The reality is that each and every spin of the reels, deal of the cards, or spin of the roulette wheel has exactly the same chance of winning the progressive jackpot, regardless of how long it is or how high the jackpot has risen since the last win.
 It is even possible, though extremely unlikely, for a progressive jackpot to be won twice on consecutive spins.